birbmaaan/appcues_demo_app/README.md

 # Directions for using this demo app

+This is a demo app with some basic SPA functionality and with Appcues installed.
+It's built using create-react-app, and is frontend only, so is not the best option for testing anything that requires a backend or database work.

+The idea behind it is to have a personal sandbox environment where you can publish any Appcues content you'd like without having to worry about stepping on anyone else's toes.
+Not quite sure how a checklist will behave?
+Publish it here and play around with it.
+Want to make some click-to-track events and use them for event triggering?
+Here you go!
+Want to try installing some integrations?
+This is the place!

 In order to work with this app, you'll do most of your work from your computer's terminal.
 If you're unfamiliar with the terminal, [this article](https://itconnect.uw.edu/learn/workshops/online-tutorials/web-publishing/what-is-a-terminal/) gives a quick rundown.
 For basic terminal commands, check out [this Tech Republic article](https://www.techrepublic.com/article/16-terminal-commands-every-user-should-know/).
 The commands **cd**, **pwd**, and **ls** are particularly useful.

 If you'd like to see a working version of this app, check out https://elijah-demo-app.netlify.app/